 Open Door Moms Group is a place where all moms (no matter what age or stage) are welcomed and loved.
 As a community, everyone is encouraged to participate.
-We share with each other: happiness, sadness, advice, inspiration, play dates, mom’s nights out, no-longer-needed items, needs and more!
-Please join us so we can do this mom-life together!
-If you're not on Facebook, but still want to connect with other moms, Contact: Kari
+We share with each other: happiness, sadness, advice, needs, inspiration, play dates, mom’s nights out, no-longer-needed items and more.
+Let's do this mom-life together!
+Follow Open Door Moms on FaceBook Contact us if you're not on Facebook, but still want to connect with other moms.

-Join in intercessory prayer with other moms of adult children who work in emergency services (firefighters, paramedics, law enforcement personnel).
+Join in intercessory prayer with other moms of adult children who work in emergency services (firefighters, paramedics, law enforcement personnel, etc).
 Exchange emails to share information and prayer requests.
 A dinner will be held every couple of months.

-A fun place for young adults (18-30 somethings) to connect, build community, learn, and talk about life.
-Meet for coffee at 9am, then go to church together at 10am.
-Contact: Kati
+A place for young adults (18-30 somethings) to connect, build community, grow, and talk about life.
+Meet for coffee at 9 AM, then go to church together at 10AM.

-Sundays, 9am (No mtg first Sunday of the month.)
+Meeting: Sundays, 9AM (no mtg the first Sunday of the month)

 Carbs & Cardio

 It’s a fun evening of sports and food with a unique carbohydrate theme each time.
 Bring your carb to share, your comfy clothes and a friend or your kids!
 We hope to see you there!

 Meeting: Fourth Fridays of the month, 7-9 PM